-Official Name: Republik

-Österreich

-(Republic of Austria)

-Capital: Vienna

-Area: 83,959 sq Km

-Population: 8,2 million

-Official Language: German

-G.D.P.: US\$ 206,2 billion

-Currency: Schilling
+Official Name: Republik Österreich (Republic of Austria) Capital: Vienna Area: 83,959 sq Km Population: 8,2 million Official Language: German G.D.P.: US\$ 206,2 billion Currency: Schilling

+According to its contents, the educational system in Austria is divided into general education, vocational education, teachertraining and educators' institutions; according to educational level, in elementary, secondary and academical schools.
+The general compulsory education (age 6 to 15) lasts 9 years in Austria.
 The Primary School (Volksschule) provides a general elementary education in the first 4 schooling years.
 The Lower Secondary School (Hauptschule) supplies in the four years that follow a sufficient general education to complete the knowledge acquired in the Volksschule and prepares pupils for practical life and to enter the vocational schools.
 Special schools (Sonderschulen) for the physically and mentally handicapped provide instruction according to their developmental possibilities.
 The Polytechnical Study Year (which begins in the 9th schooling year) prepares students for life, mainly for their professional life.
-The students - according to their interest, taste, gift and skill - are qualified in the best possible way for entering vocational or teacher-training schools or prepared for lifelong education.
+The students - according to their interest, taste, gift and skill - are gualified in the best possible way for entering vocational or teacher-training schools or prepared for lifelong education.